run2bizdocs/docs-1/en-us/docs/faq.md

     3. The parameter search screen will be displayed.
 Search for the parameter "85 - Verification of change link related to the configuration item (Default: Y)"
     4. Select it.
     5. Then, the parameter registry screen featuring the selected entry data will be displayed, on the value field, insert the "Y" value.
-    6. Click on the Save button to confirm the entry, at which time, date and user will be stored for a future audit.
+    6. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.
     7. After configuring the parameter, when registering a Configuration Item, the change link will be mandatory.

 !!!
 Question "How to enable the change module escalation rule?"